 - Administrative versus on-the-spot verifications: strategy and planning

 - Timing, nature and frequency of E-verification management system

 Carrying out Verifications of AMIF and ISF in Practice

-- What can help you to be acquainted with and understand the project better?
+- What can help you to get acquainted with and understand a project better?